apetwal/dialogue-genrator/README.md

         - Hallucination_Classification_Focal_Loss.ipynb: TThis Jupyter Notebook contains the code for training a Hallucination classifier using the Roberta-base model trained on Augmented data and uses Focal Loss

     -Task 2
-        -BEGIN_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify BEGIN embeddings in the  dataset.

         -BEGIN_Classifier_bert_base_uncased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-uncased model to classify BEGIN embeddings in the dataset.

         -BEGIN_Classifier_testing.ipynb: This Jupyter Notebook contains the code for testing the trained BEGIN classifier and evaluating its performance.

-    -DialogueGenerationV2.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model.

-    -VRM_Classifier_Roberta_Sequence.ipynb: This Jupyter Notebook contains the code for training a classifier using the Roberta-base model to classify VRM embeddings in the  dataset.

         -VRM_Classifier_bert_base_cased.ipynb: This Jupyter Notebook contains the code for training a classifier using the bert-base-cased model to classify VRM embeddings in the  dataset.

+        -VRM_Classifier_Testing.ipynb: This Jupyter Notebook contains the code for testing the trained VRM classifier and evaluating its performance.

     - Task 3
+        -DialogueGenerationV2.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model.

         -DialogueGenrationV2_Focal_Loss.ipynb: This Jupyter Notebook contains the code for training a dialogue generation model using the T5-base model and uses Focal Loss